Ransu-ll/AutoKeyboardASMR/readme.md

 1. Head on over to the [website](https://ransu-ll.github.io/AutoKeyboardASMR/)
 2. Click the "play" button

-It will then start playing key clicks.
+It will then start playing key clicks!

+**Options**
+- Volume: raise or lower the loudness of the audio.
+Minimum 0, maximum 100
+- Playback rate: the length of duration between each click in milliseconds.
+Minimum 1, maximum 2000

 ## But why?
 Because some people like ASMR from clicky keyboards!